KimKalura/IMDb-Simulation/README.md

 # # Hi, I'm Raluca! 👋

-And here you can find the documentation of the IMDb Clone
+Here you can find the documentation of the IMDb Clone project

 ## 🚀 About Me

 💻(Aspiring) back-end software developer | 👨‍💻Helping companies to build great back-ends | Java, Spring Boot |
-Passionate about solving problems using technology | 💼 Actively looking for a job
+Passionate about solving problems using technology

 ## 🛠 Skills